Behind the Scenes of Instagram’s Trust Score: How to Maximize Your Time and Effort on Instagram

-Harming Your Trust Score: Spam-like Activity
+Hurting Your Trust Score: Spam-like Activity

-Even though you are not a robot the following activities can be interpreted as robotic.
-Therefore, these activities are risky and will ultimately lower your Trust Score.
-A low enough Trust Score can eventually lead to your account being banned.
+Even though you are not a robot, the following activities can be interpreted as robotic.
+Therefore, these activities are risky and will ultimately lower your trust score.
+A low enough trust score can eventually lead to your account being banned.